 Tax breaks make it easier to cover the cost of everything from childcare, to retirement, to higher education, but only if you take full advantage.

-“It’s easy to overlook some of the most valuable tax credits and deductions,” said DeDe Jones, a financial advisor and accountant with Innovative Financial in Lakewood, Colorado.
+“It’s easy to overlook some of the most valuable tax credits and deductions,” said DeDe Jones, a financial professional and accountant with Innovative Financial in Lakewood, Colorado.
 “When you start digging around, a lot of times you’ll find missed opportunities.”

 Understand credits vs. deductions

 Tax credits and deductions are different animals, though both can reduce the amount of tax you owe.

-A tax credit provides a dollar-for-dollar reduction of your income tax liability, while a deduction reduces the amount of income that is subject to taxation.
+A tax credit provides a dollar-for-dollar reduction of your income tax liability, while a deduction reduces the amount of your income that is subject to taxation.
 To illustrate, a $1,000 tax credit would save you $1,000, while a $1,000 deduction would lower your taxable income by that amount.
 For someone in the 25 percent tax bracket, that might mean a tax savings of $250.

 “Tax credits are always more valuable than deductions,” said Jones, noting many, but not all, are designed to help lower income individuals.

 The IRS notes that, if you qualify, you can claim any credit, regardless of whether you itemize your deductions.

 The following five credits and deductions, however, often get left on the table:

 The Saver’s Credit, which helps low- and moderate- income workers save for their retirement, is easily overlooked, said Jones.